 NZWEA vision is that wind power will account for around 20% of our electricity generation by 2035, up from 6% in 2017.
 The timeframe for achieving the vision was changed in 2017 from 2030 to 2035 to reflect the lack of recent new wind development following a period of reducing electricity demand and high reserve margins.

 How will the country achieve this?

-An assessment of New Zealand’s wind resource shows that New Zealand’s wind has the potential to be used to generate over three times New Zealand’s current annual electricity demand (42,863 GW/h in the year to December 2012).
+An assessment of New Zealand’s wind resource shows that New Zealand’s wind has the potential to be used to generate over three times New Zealand’s current annual electricity demand.

 It is highly unlikely that wind’s potential will be realised to this extent for a number of reasons, including the advantage of having a variety of forms of generation to draw upon to meet demand.
 Diversity in generation enables a system to respond and maintain supply even when there is a serious problem with one form of generation (for example, low hydro lake inflows, an unexpected fault with a thermal station or calm wind conditions).

-A more likely scenario is that by 2030, New Zealand will have 2,500 – 3,000 MW of installed wind energy capacity, supplying 20% of our electricity.
-In this scenario there would be clusters of wind farms in areas with good wind conditions, such as the Waikato, Manawatu, the Wellington region, Central Otago and Southland.
+A more likely scenario is that by 2035, New Zealand will have around 3,000 MW of installed wind energy capacity, supplying 20% of our electricity.
+In this scenario there would be wind farms in areas with good wind conditions, such as the Waikato, Taranaki, Hawke’s Bay, Manawatu, the Wellington region, Central Otago and Southland.
 There would also be smaller community developments and individual commercial turbines on farms and industrial sites.